SensingKit/SensingKit-Android/README.md

-For a compete description of our API, please refer to the [project website](http://www.sensingkit.org).
+For a complete description of our API, please refer to the [project website](http://www.sensingkit.org).

 ## License